A Letter for Elena Audience Age Range : 7 and older / In Theater

 Two preparatory workshops are available before the performance : 30 minutes preparation on the concept of Loss and Friendship (explained in the section Themes explored in the play) and one hour workshop based on the dancing movements explored in the play.

-Finally, the company is also open to created other tools with presenters in order to maximize the school audience experience.
+Finally, the company is also open to creating other tools with presenters in order to maximize the school audience experience.

 « The stage direction is subtle and never veers into emotionalism; the images conjured by dancing and the ideas set forth by the direction bring lightness and hope to a play about resilience. »Tiphaine Le RoyLa Scène – May 2016